Poles in Lithuania: After 2000

-Current tensions arise regarding Polish education and the spelling of names.
+Tensions arose regarding Polish education and the spelling of names.
 The United States Department of State stated, in a report issued in 2001, that the Polish minority had issued complaints concerning its status in Lithuania, and that members of the Polish Parliament criticized the government of Lithuania over alleged discrimination against the Polish minority.
-In recent years, the Lithuanian government budgets 40,000 litas (~€10,000) for the needs of the Polish minority (out of the 2 million Eur budget of the Department of National Minorities).
 In 2006 Polish Foreign Minister Stefan Meller asserted that Polish educational institutions in Lithuania are severely underfunded.
 Similar concerns were voiced in 2007 by a Polish parliamentary commission.
 According to a report issued by the European Union Fundamental Rights Agency in 2004, Poles in Lithuania were the second least-educated minority group in Lithuania.
 The branch of the University of Białystok in Vilnius educates mostly members of the Polish minority.